 I cannot get SyncBack to work with the Windows Task Scheduler

-There are a number of possible reasons why you are having difficulties connecting SyncBackFree/Lite/SE/Pro with the Windows Task Scheduler:
+There are a number of possible reasons why you are having difficulties connecting SyncBackFree/SE/Pro with the Windows Task Scheduler:

 - Check to see what error message is returned from the Windows Task Scheduler.
 On Windows Vista and newer go to the Control Panel, switch to Classic View (option on the left of the window), double-click Administrative Tools, then double-click Task Scheduler.
 Alternatively, press the Windows key and type Scheduler.
 Click the Task Scheduler entry that appears.

 On the left of the Task Scheduler window you must expand the tree to Task Scheduler(Local) -> Task Scheduler Library -> 2BrightSparks -> SyncBack (if SyncBackSE, or SyncBackPro if SyncBackPro, or SyncBackFree if SyncBackFree).
 Under the SyncBack node are entries for users.
 Click on the one that has your login username.
 Then click on the scheduled item and go to the History tab.
 It will show when the schedule was run and any error codes or error messages related to it.
 (This assumes the Scheduler has History enabled, which may not be the case.If not, you need to enable it via the Action menu > Enable All Tasks History.
 You may need to de-select any selected Task, as the Action menu is contextual, and will display individual-Task-specific commands if a Task is highlighted/selected.
 Having enabled the History, you will then need to let the Task/s run again (or try to) as they normally would, to record the History of what happens when they try to trigger